Louise Glück: Career

 In 2004, in response to the terrorist attacks of September 11, 2001, Glück published a chapbook entitled October.
 Consisting of one poem divided into six parts, it draws on ancient Greek myth to explore aspects of trauma and suffering.
 That same year, she was named the Rosenkranz Writer in Residence at Yale University.

 After joining the faculty of Yale, Glück continued to publish poetry.
 Her books published during this period include Averno (2006), A Village Life (2009), and Faithful and Virtuous Night (2014).
 In 2012, the publication of a collection of a half-century's worth of her poems, entitled Poems: 1962–2012, was called "a literary event".
 Another collection of her essays, entitled American Originality, appeared in 2017.

 In October 2020, Glück was awarded the Nobel Prize in Literature, becoming the sixteenth female literature laureate since the prize was founded in 1901.
 Due to restrictions caused by the COVID-19 pandemic, she received her prize at her home.
 In her Nobel lecture, which was delivered in writing, she highlighted her early engagement with poetry by William Blake and Emily Dickinson in discussing the relationship between poets, readers, and the wider public.

 In 2021, Glück's collection, Winter Recipes from the Collective, was published.
 In 2022, she was named the Frederick Iseman Professor in the Practice of Poetry at Yale.
 In 2023, she was appointed a professor of English at Stanford University, where she taught in the Creative Writing Program.

 Personal life

 Glück's elder sister died young before Glück was born.
 Her younger sister, Tereze (1945–2018), worked at Citibank as a vice president and was also a writer, winning the Iowa Short Fiction Award in 1995 for her book, May You Live in Interesting Times.
 Glück's niece is the actress Abigail Savage.

 She remained a close confidant and friend to Vermont novelist Kathryn Davis throughout her life.
 The two often corresponded to share their developing works, seeking creative advice throughout their lengthy friendship and writing careers.

 Glück died from cancer at home in Cambridge, Massachusetts, on October 13, 2023, at age 80.

-Work
+Literary style and influences

 Glück's work has been the subject of academic study.
 Her papers, including manuscripts, correspondence, and other materials, are housed at the Beinecke Rare Book and Manuscript Library at Yale University.